Shelter hours of operation

 In most situations you will not be able to take your animal home the same day, it must first be spay/neutered.

-Roadside animal corpses on the City of Kissimmee right of way are picked up by the city road department.
-You can reach them by calling 407-518-2507.
+- City of Kissimmee - Roadside animal corpses on the City of Kissimmee right of way are picked up by the city road department.
+You can reach them by calling 407-518-2506

-Roadside animal corpses on the City of St Cloud right of way are picked up by the city public services department.
-You can reach them by calling 407-957-7264.
+- City of St Cloud - Roadside animal corpses on the City of St Cloud right of way are picked up by the city road and stormwater department.
+You can reach them by calling 407-957-7357.

 3910 Old Canoe Creek Road